Rotational effects in quark stars: comparing different models: Results

-\Cref{figem} presents the full energy decomposition for rotating strange stars, illustrating how $|W|$, $U$, $T_{\rm kin}$, and $E_{\rm bind}$ energies vary with gravitational mass.
+\Cref{figem} presents the full energy decomposition for rotating strange stars, illustrating how $|W|$, $U$, $T$, and $E_\mathrm{bind}$ energies vary with gravitational mass.
 This illustrates how the EOS governs compactness and stability \cite{Weber:2004kj, daSilva:2025gdl}.
 The gravitational energy, $|W|$, dominates the total energy in both models, increasing steeply with mass and reflecting the strong self-gravity of these compact objects.
 The MIT sequences systematically exhibit larger $|W|$ values than their DDQM counterparts at comparable masses, directly highlighting the stiffer EOS, which produces more compact and gravitationally bound configurations.

 The internal energy $U$ exhibits a fundamental qualitative distinction between the two EOSs.
 In the vector MIT bag model, we observe a behavior that is not usual for NSs: $U$ remains negative and becomes more negative with increasing mass.
-This indicates a strongly self-bound strange quark matter state and can be seen as a direct consequence of Witten's conjecture for strange quark matter~\cite{Witten:1984rs}.
+This indicates a strongly self-bound strange QM state and can be seen as a direct consequence of Witten's conjecture for strange QM~\cite{Witten:1984rs}.
 In other words, such stars are ``energetically favorable'', much like atomic nuclei.
-The quark stars are not merely gravitationally bound but are absolutely bound~\cite{Glendenning2000, Vartanyan1995Ap}.
+The QSs are not merely gravitationally bound but are absolutely bound~\cite{Glendenning2000, Vartanyan1995Ap}.
 Conversely, in the DDQM model, $U$ is intrinsically positive (plotted with a minus sign only for comparison), reflecting a softer EOS in which density-dependent quark mass scaling reduces the binding contribution of the internal energy.
 This contrast demonstrates that the MIT model produces compact, tightly bound stars.
+The results show that $|W| \gg |U|$ in both models, which implies that the QM described by the MIT bag model ($U<0$) is intrinsically self-bound, whereas the resulting stellar configurations in both the MIT and DDQM models are bound predominantly by gravity, with DDQM stars being purely gravitationally bound.

 In contrast, the DDQM model yields more compressible, less strongly bound configurations \cite{Weber:2004kj, daSilva:2023okq}, directly linking their microphysics to macroscopic stellar properties.
 In summary, the analysis of the star's energy budget reveals a critical difference: matter in the MIT model stars acts as though it's fundamentally `glued together' (self-bound), while matter in the DDQM model is held up more by its own pressure against gravity.
 This provides a clear, physical criterion to distinguish the two models.